4G0NYY/LordHeron/README.md

 - 📫 How to reach me: Add my Discord [Lord#8000], I'm always around :)

 Some other stuff about me:
-  I was born on the 6. of September of 2006
+  I was born on the 6. of September of 2006.
-  I am amazed by all sorts of technological stuff
-  I started coding when I was 9
+  I am amazed by all sorts of technological stuff, which is also the reason I started coding when I was 9.
-  And I love to test stuff for security leaks
+  Also, I love to test stuff for security leaks!

 <!---
 LordHeron/LordHeron is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.